2017–18 I-League

 The 2017–18 I-League was the 11th season of the I-League.
 Aizawl were the defending champions.
 NEROCA entered as the promoted team from the 2016–17 I-League 2nd Division.
 The season began on 25 November 2017.
+Minerva Punjab won their first I-League title.

 Teams

 All India Football Federation invited bids for new teams on 21 July 2017 from Bengaluru, Mumbai, New Delhi, Ranchi, Jaipur, Jodhpur, Bhopal, Lucknow, Ahmedabad, Malappuram and Trivandrum, among others.

 On 20 September, after second round of bidding invitation, the Bid Evaluation Committee decided to award Sree Gokulam Group the right to field their team in the Hero I-League 2017–18 season onward from Kozhikode, Kerala.
-Bengaluru FC successfully bid for a place in 2017–18 Indian Super League season and thus was not a part of I-League.
+Bengaluru FC successfully bid for a place in 2017–18 Indian Super League and thus was not a part of I-League.
 NEROCA F.C. were promoted for winning 2016–17 I-League 2nd Division.
 After successful hosting of FIFA U-17 World Cup, AIFF revived Indian Arrows project to field the colts in I-League.